mourackb/automation-compliance/README.md

 # automation-compliance
-A repo to collect all tools regarding automation, compliance and automation compliance
+A repo to collect all tools regarding automation, compliance and automation compliance (It may contain something else)

 ## Tern